-Fast forward to 2026, all listed and large companies with operations in the EU and listed SMEs will have to comply with the CSRD.
+Fast forward to 2026, all listed and large companies with operations in the EU and listed mid-market companies will have to comply with the CSRD.
 It is estimated that more than 50,000 companies will eventually fall under the CSRD.
 Reporting standards for the CSRD are now available for companies that need to start preparing to collect data for upcoming reports.

 According to the EU's website, the CSRD will “enable investors to re-orient investments towards more sustainable technologies and businesses, [..] and be instrumental in making Europe climate neutral by 2050”.